 Our smartphones emit radiation even when we’re not using them as long as they’re turned on.
 The extent of the radiation and its consequences are highly controversial; there is no real agreement yet.
 However, experts advise keeping radiation levels as low as possible.

 And it’s quite simple: Switching off your smartphone = zero radiation.
 Then, and only then, it’s ok to leave your phone next to your bed at night.
 Flight mode is less effective in comparison as a majority of smartphones still emit some amount of radiation.

 5. Switching Off Your Phone Helps it Hold a Charge

 It’s certainly not a deciding factor, but you should be sure to turn off your phone at least when charging.
 For one thing, you probably won’t be using it to make calls or send texts during this time anyway.
 Secondly, switching your phone off lets your phone battery charge faster.
 Lastly, according to expert opinion, the battery charges more steadily when your phone is turned off, which also benefits the battery life.

 Bottom line: Switching off your cell phone at night does many things at once: It reduces your personal radiation exposure, it adds to your phone’s battery life, reduces energy consumption, and extends the overall lifespan of your phone.
 In addition to this, turning off your phone leaves you less stressed and allows you to be mentally more independent of the constant attention vacuum online.

 By the way: Not everything, but much of what has been said also applies to computers and tablets.

-This article was translated from German to English.
+This article was translated and adapted from German to English.
 You can view the original here: 5 Gründe, warum du dein Handy ausschalten solltest.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.